Laser-assisted spin-polarized transport in graphene tunnel junctions: Theoretical model

-In Eq. (\ref{fjf}), we further set the symmetrical voltage division: $\mu_{L;R} = E_F\pm 1/2eV$, and put $E_F = 0$ in the numerical calculations.
-The expression (\ref{fjf}) is the central result of this paper, and allows one to describe the spin-polarized transport in a nonlinear response regime, i.e., high bias voltage or high strength of the radiation fields.
-Please, note the difference to our previous study \cite{dkh} in which we studied the influence of a time-dependent chemical potential (realized as an oscillating bias voltage).
+where $\mathcal{G}_{mn;ss'}^{\tau\tau,r}(\varepsilon)$ is the matrix elements of $\mathcal{G}_{mn}^{\tau\tau,r}(\varepsilon)$.
+In equation (\ref{fjf}), we further assume a symmetrical voltage division: $\mu_{L;R} = E_F\pm 1/2eV$, and put $E_F = 0$ in the numerical calculations.
+The expression (\ref{fjf}) is the central result of this paper, and allows one to describe the spin-polarized transport within the rotating wave approximation.
+WE note the difference to our previous study \cite{dkh} in which we studied the influence of a time-dependent chemical potential (realized as an oscillating bias voltage).
 In the present study the radiation field, coupled to the carrier as a vector potential, induces a dynamical gap in the quasiparticle spectrum.
-Thus, in turn leads to a marked changed in the transport properties and TMR, as shown below.
+This, in turn, leads to changes in the transport properties and TMR, as shown below.
 The TMR is deduced according to the conventional definition

 where $I(0(\pi))$ is the time-averaged current flowing through the system in the parallel (antiparallel) configuration.